 - 30-day notice: This is required for month-to-month tenancies when you want to terminate without cause.
 You can’t just decide you want your rental back and give three days’ notice.
 These tenants have more protection.

-- Immediate notice: Now this is reserved for serious stuff like illegal drug activity or threats of violence.
-These situations don’t give tenants a chance to fix anything because some problems can’t be fixed.
+- Immediate notice: Now, this is reserved for serious stuff like illegal drug activity or threats of violence.
+Tenants cannot fix anything in these situations because some problems can’t be fixed.

 - Custom notice periods: Some leases specify different timeframes.
-If your lease says tenants get five days to deal with rent problems, you have to give them five days.
-You can’t speed up how long an eviction process takes in Fort Worth, TX, by ignoring your own contract terms.
+If your lease says tenants get five days to deal with rent problems, you must give them five days.
+Ignoring your contract terms, you can’t speed up how long an eviction process takes in Fort Worth, TX.

-The notice must be in writing and delivered properly.
-Texting your tenant about being late on rent doesn’t count as a legal notice under Texas law.
+The notice must be in writing and delivered correctly.
+Texting your tenant about being late on rent isn’t a legal notice under Texas law.

 Yes, you need actual paperwork that follows specific formatting requirements.
-It should get delivered through personal service, certified mail, or posting on the inside of the main entry door.
+It should be delivered through personal service, certified mail, or posted inside the main entry door.

 Pro Tip: Serve notice on a Friday, and the three days don’t start until Monday because weekends and holidays don’t count toward notice periods.